andrejmaricc/gta5-complete-handling-files/README.md

 **BACKUP THE FILE BEFORE EDITING**

 This file contains handling data for ALL vehicles in GTA V. A single syntax error or formatting mistake can:
-- Make vehicles behave incorrectly
+- Make all vehicles behave incorrectly

 ## Usage Instructions
 1. **Always backup** your original `handling.meta` first